-- 1. Responsibilities of the Secretariat include, but are not limited to: - i. supporting the Government Chair, the Corporate Pillar, and, as appropriate, the Annual Plenary Partner Government and the Annual Plenary Host Government, with the coordination of the Annual Plenary Meeting and any face-to-face meetings of Participants held during the year, including Extraordinary Plenary Meetings; - ii. supporting the work of the Plenary and the Steering Committee, including by preparing meeting minutes; - iii. managing engagement with applicants to the Voluntary Principles; - iv. facilitating the work of any Working Groups formed by the Plenary or the Steering Committee; - v. facilitating dispute resolution proceedings and close consultations between Participants; - vi. maintaining the Voluntary Principles website; - vii. overseeing the financial accounts held by, or for, the Voluntary Principles Initiative; - viii. reporting regularly to Steering Committee regarding Secretariat activities; and - ix. at the direction of the Steering Committee and in a manner consistent with annual work plan:
+- 1. Responsibilities of the Secretariat include, but are not limited to: - i.
+Together with the Steering Committee, planning and executing the Annual Plenary Meeting and any face-to-face meetings of Participants held during the year, including Extraordinary Plenary Meetings; - ii. supporting the work of the Plenary and the Steering Committee, including by preparing meeting minutes; - iii. managing engagement with applicants to the Voluntary Principles; - iv. facilitating the work of any Working Groups formed by the Plenary or the Steering Committee; - v. facilitating dispute resolution proceedings and close consultations between Participants; - vi. maintaining the Voluntary Principles website; - vii. overseeing the financial accounts held by, or for, the Voluntary Principles Initiative;

-- 1. Engaging stakeholders and responding to inquiries regarding the Voluntary Principles; - 2.
+- viii. reporting regularly to Steering Committee regarding Secretariat activities; and - ix. at the direction of the Steering Committee and in a manner consistent with annual work plan: - 1.
+Engaging stakeholders and responding to inquiries regarding the Voluntary Principles; - 2.
 Developing case studies on best practices; - 3.
 Providing administrative support to In-Country Implementation Processes; and - 4.
 Researching and drafting reports on specific issues. - x. day-to-day administrative decision-making; - xi. other responsibilities necessary to conduct the activities set forth in a-j, above.